ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

    ```
    {: codeblock}

-For more information on SDK Go or other languages, see the [VPC SDK reference](/apidocs/vpc/latest?code=go#update-ipsec-policy).
+For more information about SDK Go or other languages, see the [VPC SDK reference](/apidocs/vpc/latest?code=go#update-ipsec-policy).

 ### Upgrading a VPN from a custom IKE policy with Terraform
 {: #upgrade-vpn-custom-ike-policy-procedure-terraform}